PKUFlyingPig/Self-learning-Computer-Science/README.md

 ## Maths Courses 📖

-I'm a fan in math, so I take many math courses which CS students are not obligated to take, feel free to take the ones you like !
+I'm a fan in math, so I took many maths courses which CS students are not obligated to take.
+So feel free to take the ones you like !

 ### 1. Basics 🌱